 Enjoying aspects of the cannabis culture together could be an everlasting bonding experience.
 Your partner doesn’t need to be a smoker to enjoy trippy books or movies.
 If you open up at least one element of the cannabis world to them, they could possibly change their perspective.
 If you have a high tolerance, advise your newbie cannabis partner to start slow with a low-dose.
 Smoking isn’t something that comes naturally to people, so consuming infused cannabis edibles can make for a better option if they don’t like the cough after a first smoke.
 Edibles are discreet for both recreational and medical cannabis consumers.
 Since the body has to work to digest the edible and the THC is broken down and filtered through the bloodstream, it can take anywhere from 30 minutes to two hours before feeling the full effect.
 Each person’s reaction is different after their first session.
 Whether they fall for cannabis or decide that they hate it, meeting in the middle is a must.
 Conversing and opening up different suggestions will lead to a little compromise.
 Couples can explore various approaches such as only consuming on days apart or opting for non-intoxicating CBD strains.
 Either way, it is definitely possible to have different views on cannabis, while tending to a lifelong, fulfilling relationship.

 Our team at THRIVE is here to help ease the conversation and navigate a pro-cannabis relationship.
-If you live in Las Vegas our knowledgable budtenders are here to answer any questions either of you may have and can provide suggestions on the best products to keep your relationship THRIVING.
-You can have your favorite products delivered straight to your home with our 24/7 delivery service.
+If you live in Las Vegas our knowledgeable budtenders are here to answer any questions either of you may have and can provide suggestions on the best products to keep your relationship THRIVING.
+Discover convenient cannabis delivery near you with our 24/7 delivery service.